History of Standard Chinese: Background

+Apart from the common language, local varieties of Chinese, especially in Southern China, also developed their own distinct literary readings.
+These are spoken pronunciations for written Chinese based on the prestige dialect at each point in history (e.g. Luoyang, Chang'an, or Beijing).
+Throughout the history of Chinese, educated people would be trained in their formal education to read aloud using these pronunciations based on the prestige dialect.

-Yuan dynasty North China developed a lingua franca known as han'er yuyan.
+Yuan dynasty North China developed a lingua franca known as Han'er Yuyan.
 Yuan era scholar Zhou Deqing published a book detailing a standard spoken Chinese, named Zhongyuan Yayin (Elegant pronunciation of the Central Plains), meant to represent the common spoken language rather than the "correct" literary pronunciation reflected in the Song dictionaries.
 This book became the standard speech of northern Chinese theatre forms.
 During the flight of the Song literati to the South after the Jurchen conquest, Neo-Confucians began to fixate on the idea of restoring "correct" pronunciation as it was believed to be spoken by the ancients.
 As a result, the subsequent rime dictionaries such as the Ming dynasty's Hongwu Zhengyun 洪武正韵 reflected the "ideal" pronunciations and deviated from the actual spoken pronunciations.
 This idealised standard differed from the Yuan dynasty's Zhongyuan Yayin which more closely reflected contemporary speech.